andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - CloudWatchAgentServerPolicy:
     - AWS-managed policy that grants the Amazon CloudWatch agent the necessary permission to collect and publish metrics from EC2 instances to CloudWatch
     - Attaching this policy to an IAM role associated with your EC2 instances ensures that the CloudWatch agent has the required effective permissions.
+  - On prem with Cloudwatch:
+    - Install the CloudWatch agent on the on-premises servers and specify IAM credentials with permissions to CloudWatch.
+    - NOTE: You cannot specify a role with an on-premises server so you must use access keys instead.
   - Static credentials always take precedence over instance profile roles.
     - If an EC2 instance has access/secret keys, removing the old role is not enough — you must also remove or rotate the keys.
   - Instance metadata: